Wednesday 8 July 2026

 Session 3A

 Which projects have the highest chances of securing long-term project finance in a volatile power market?
 Lenders are selective about which renewable and storage projects merit long‑term project finance.
-This panel explores the characteristics that make certain assets more resilient—from revenue stability and grid‑readiness to sponsor strength and contractual structures.
-Financiers will present which project profiles are most likely to secure financing in today’s uncertain environment and why.
+This panel explores the characteristics that make certain assets more resilient.
+From revenue stability and grid‑readiness to sponsor strength and contractual structures.
+Financiers will present the project profiles most likely to secure financing in today’s uncertain environment and explain why.

 JLL